ming436534/modelizr/readme.md

 )
 ```

-# Todo

-+ Validation
-+ entrypoint to add mutators

 # Tests

 + `npm i`
 + `npm test`
-+ navigate to `http://localhost:9000` in your browser
++ navigate to `http://localhost:8000` in your browser

-Use the tests as usage examples.
+Use the tests as basic usage examples.